 College of the Mainland plans to refund gym memberships, locker rental fees and community volleyball league fees retroactive to Jan.
 2 of this year.
 Refunds should be provided by Friday, April 13.
 Questions concerning a refund should be directed to Andrea Fillip in the Financial Services Department at 409-933-8620.

-The improvements to the gym and other campus facilities is being accomplished through a $16.25 million maintenance tax bond approved by the college’s Board of Trustees.
+The improvements to the gym and other campus facilities is being accomplished through a $16.25 million maintenance tax note approved by the college’s Board of Trustees.
 This will mark the first time in the college’s 51 years that major improvements are occurring.
 Along with the gym, the student center and a chemistry lab also will see improvements that should be complete by year’s end.
 These projects are just a few of the updates and improvements needed on campus as the demand for a variety of classes increases as well as enrollment figures.